surge-synthesizer/surge/README.md

 git clone https://github.com/kurasu/surge.git
 ```

-After that, get all the submodules referenced by the Surge repo by typing
+After that, go into the Surge folder and get all the submodules referenced by the Surge repo by typing

 ```
 git submodule update --init --recursive